GroupProject2020/Ovito/doc/python/index.rst

 OVITO Scripting Manual
 **********************************

 This manual describes OVITO's scripting interface.
-You can access this documentation from the *Help* menu of OVITO.
+You can access this document from the *Help* menu of OVITO.

 Introduction:
 -----------------